microsoft/banknote-net/README.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

 The dataset is open for anyone to use under the [CDLA-Permissive-2.0](https://spdx.org/licenses/CDLA-Permissive-2.0.html) license.
+The embeddings should not be used to reconstruct high resolution banknote images.

 ## Contributing